 N302

-November 7, 2012
+November 7, 2012center in page

 Evidence-Based Protocol

-Urinary Incontinence is a problem that cannot only affect a person physically but also emotionally.
+Urinary Incontinence is a problem that can can not onlyonly affect a person physically but also emotionally.
 The embarrassment that is brought with this incontinence can destroy a person’s self-esteem and self-confidence.
 This problem can be so extreme it may cause some people to refuse to be social and remain in isolation in one’s own home.
 Although adult diapers are given to help this problem, buying these diapers can be mortifying to the patient.
 It is also important when caring for a patient that the care providers do not pass any judgment on these patients.
 Urinary incontinence is a problem that patients cannot control; passing judgment only makes the situation worse for these patients.
 It is also critical that proper insertion and care of any type of catheter is implemented properly due to high risk of infection.
 It is important that health care providers are constantly researching ways to improve this problem.

 This specific protocol is targeted to older adults hospitalized for acute care.
 According to Bradway and Dowling-Castronovo (2008), the objective of this protocol is to provide a standard of practice for management of urinary incontinence in practice settings.
 Prevention and management regarding urinary incontinence is an important part for patients.
 It is important to identify the causes of the urinary incontinence.
 Some factors that contribute to urinary incontinence are current medications, indwelling catheters, bladder irritants, hydration status, and overweight (Bradway & Dowling, 2008).
 The four types of urinary incontinence are stress, urge, overflow, and functional (Bradway & Dowling, 2008).
 According to Louis Liou from the University of Maryland (2009), stress incontinence is identified as occurring during certain activities for example, coughing, sneezing, laughing, or exercising.
 Urge incontinence involves sudden need to urinate followed by instant bladder contraction and involuntary loss of urine (Liou, 2009).
 Overflow incontinence occurs when the bladder cannot empty completely which leads to dribbling (Liou, 2009).
 Finally, functional incontinence is when a person has mental or physical disorders that prevent them from reaching a toilet in time.
 (Liou, 2009) Some strategies that have been identified to help with urinary incontinence are pelvic floor muscle exercises (Bradway & Dowling, 2008).
 Exercising this muscle helps to strengthen the muscles that can lead to this incontinence and prevent leakage or an accident.
 It can also be beneficial to patients to participate in toilet assistance or bladder training (Bradway & Dowling, 2008).
 Sterile intermittent catheterization can help to prevent an accident from occurring by immediately draining the bladder (Bradway & Dowling, 2008).
 Nurses should suggest a voiding schedule to prevent an accident from occurring (Bradway & Dowling, 2008).
 Many patients with urinary incontinence tend to begin restricting fluids so they do not have an accident in public.
 It is critical that nurses encourage patients to not restrict their fluids because dehydration can occur as well as many other problems.
-Another intervention that seems to be overlooked is reassurance that the patient has a thorough understanding of the type of urinary incontinence they are diagnosed with.
+Another intervention that seems to be overlooked is reassurance that the patient has a thorough understanding of the type of urinary incontinence they are diagnosed with.So, the intervention you speak of is education?
 The goal for this patient is that they have a decrease in episodes of urinary incontinence by implementing these interventions into their daily routines.